 Section 5.
 Receiving Department

-The department "receiving" the spouse/same sex domestic partner must desire and need an additional faculty member.
-A spouse/same sex domestic partner will not be offered an opportunity outside of the potential hire department without the consent of the receiving department.
+The department "receiving" the spouse must want and need an additional faculty member.
+A spouse will not be offered an opportunity outside of the potential hire department without the consent of the receiving department.

 Section 6.
 Hiring Procedures